nicooga/altoros-blog/post5/README.md

       = post.body.html_safe
 ```

 A js (coffescript) snippet for the vote up button and we should be good to go.
 Note that we are binding the ajax call to the click event on the vote button.
-If the javascript is disabled or find a runtime error the button will downgrade gracefully to the html action: voting up and redirecting back.
+If the javascript is disabled or a runtime error is found the button will downgrade gracefully to the html action: voting up and redirecting back.

 ```coffeescript
 # app/assets/posts.js.coffee